VACATION

 When Parents are Divorced

-The trick here is that each parent is listed on a separate line, this indicates that they are not married
+The trick here is that each parent is listed on a separate line, which indicates that they are not married

 Mr. and Mrs. Scott Spencer